Cenote Dos Ojos is one of the best Cenotes in Tulum and within the areas around it.

 Swim and snorkel around Cenote Dos Ojos and enjoy its crystal clear and comfortably cool waters.

-For a full seven hours, not only will your mind be filled with historic information about the Mayans but also with an overwhelming awe of Cenote Dos Ojos.
+For a full seven hours, not only will your mind be filled with historical information about the Mayans but also with overwhelming awe of Cenote Dos Ojos.